 Send a string of data using the transmitter.
 You can only send 60 bytes at a time (limited by chip's FIFO size and appended headers).
 This appends a 4 byte header to be compatible with the RadioHead library.
-The tx_header defaults to using the Broadcast addresses.
-It may be overidden by specifying a 4-tuple of bytes containing (To,From,ID,Flags) The timeout is just to prevent a hang (arbitrarily set to 2 seconds) The keep_listening argument should be set to True if you want to start listening automatically after the packet is sent.
+The header defaults to using the initialized attributes: (destination,node,identifier,flags) It may be temporarily overidden via the kwargs - destination,node,identifier,flags.
+Values passed via kwargs do not alter the attribute settings.
+The keep\listening argument should be set to True if you want to start listening automatically after the packet is sent.
 The default setting is False.